Top 10 Best Modern Classic Books

 11 Animal Farm

-A bitesize taste of Orwell's genius and communism in general, it's an excellent way to introduce younger or less experienced readers into a world that could entirely change the way they see the exists ce around them.
-Although it remains solely as an allegory, never delving into such strong opinions as 1984, it's a very comfortable read that still offers depth as well as a gripping and blackly humorous and ironic novel.
+A bite-sized taste of Orwell's genius and communism in general, it's an excellent introduction for younger or less experienced readers into a world that could entirely change the way they see the existence around them.
+Although it remains solely as an allegory, never delving into such strong opinions as 1984, it's a very comfortable read that still offers depth, as well as being a gripping, blackly humorous, and ironic novel.

-I read this book last semester and I really liked it.
-I learnt a lot about the russian rev and how evil stalin was.
+I read this book last semester and really liked it.
+I learned a lot about the Russian Revolution and how evil Stalin was.
 Seeing how the citizens had to suffer made me kind of angry.

 12 The Most Dangerous Game